PySerial Configuration and Tuning for Deterministic Instrument Control

 from contextlib import contextmanager

-"""Resolve serial port by USB VID/PID with optional manufacturer filter."""
+"""Resolve a serial port by USB VID/PID with an optional manufacturer filter.

 matches = list(serial.tools.list_ports.grep(f"{vid:04x}:{pid:04x}"))